yanazdravkova/DataCompressor/README.md

 Some possible improvements for the future:

 * Print of Huffman tree in more beautiful format
-* Refactoring the decompresseion part
+* Refactoring the decompression part
 * Unit tests